 In the scientific enlightenment of our day and age, we're able to appreciate a full solar eclipse without the superstition and outright fear our ancestors often experienced.
 Back in the day, for one thing, there was no way to accurately predict when eclipses would occur.
 That means they caught people by surprise, and to put it bluntly, folks fully freaked out.
 Those under the moon's shadow were considered to be cursed, and royal advisors and astronomers who failed to warn the populace of the event were harshly punished, and often executed.
 For a few terrifying moments, many were convinced the sun would never return.
 Confusion reigned, and after the sun returned, the rattled populations scrambled to find reasons—and people to blame—for the momentary darkness.

 Our Hill Country eclipse on Monday, April 8, 2024, thankfully, will come with no accompanying panic and drama.
 This astronomical event will be a rare full solar eclipse, where the moon appears large enough from the earth's perspective to completely cover the sun.

 (This is in comparison to an “annular” solar eclipse, where the moon appears slightly smaller, and a ring of light is visible even when the moon is directly in front of the sun.
-The Hill Country will be host to one of those, too, believe it or not!
-On Saturday, October 14.
-2023, we’ll be directly underneath a brilliant “ring of fire” eclipse.)
+The Hill Country was host to one of those, too; on Saturday, October 14.
+2023, we were directly underneath a brilliant “ring of fire” eclipse.)

 The solar eclipse of 2024 schedule in the above paragraph is specifically calculated for Austin, which is just northeast of the southern Hill Country.
 Since the path of totality on the ground is a very narrow one, a shift in location of just a handful of miles can alter the schedule of totality and duration.
 With that important distinction in mind, here's a list of Hill Country towns that will fall under that path of totality, with specific times of totality onset, and the full period of totality duration: